laberning/openrowingmonitor/docs/README.md

 Open Rowing Monitor is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel (or similar) to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.

-We currently develop and test it with a Sportstech WRX700 water-rower and a NordicTrack RX-800 hybrid magnetic / air-rower.
+It is currently developed and tested with a Sportstech WRX700 water-rower.
 But it should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
-We suspect it works well with DIY rowing machines like the [Openergo](https://openergo.webs.com) too.
+It should also work well with DIY rowing machines like the [Openergo](https://openergo.webs.com).

 ## Features